Yasir Hussain: Cinema

 Hussain made his Lollywood debut as Moti in the film Karachi Se Lahore (2015) written by himself and directed by Wajahat Rauf.
 He reprised his role as Moti in Lahore Se Aagey (2016) was a spin-off to Karachi Se Lahore and was released on 11 November 2016.

 Television

 Hussain has acted in television serials including sitcom Coke Kahani (2012) and drama serial Dareecha (2011-2012).
-He appeared in multiple telefilms and a drama serial Shaadi Mubarak Ho (2017), opposite to Kubra Khan directed by Wajahat Rauf and written by Yasir Hussain himself.
+He appeared in multiple telefilms and a drama serial Shaadi Mubarak Ho (2017), opposite Kubra Khan, directed by Wajahat Rauf and written by Yasir Hussain himself.

 He has been noted for his role as an antagonist in drama serial Baandi (2018-2019).

 He made his directorial debut with the drama serial Koyal (2021-2022).

 Host

 Beginning in 2018, Hussain hosted two seasons of The After Moon Show.

 Personal life

 Yasir Hussain publicly proposed to TV actress Iqra Aziz at the Lux Style Awards.
 They were married in Karachi on 28 December 2019.